rust-lang/book/src/ch12-03-improving-error-handling-and-modularity.md

 ```

 Rust tells us that our code ignored the `Result` value and the `Result` value
 might indicate that an error occurred.
-But we’re not checking to see whether or
+But we’re not checking to see whether
-not there was an error, and the compiler reminds us that we probably meant to
+there was an error, and the compiler reminds us that we probably meant to have
-have some error-handling code here!
+some error-handling code here!
 Let’s rectify that problem now.

 #### Handling Errors Returned from `run` in `main`